SunXQlab/stMLnet/README.md

        install.packages("path/to/stMLnet/stMLnet_0.1.2.tar.gz", repos = NULL, type = "source")
        library(stMLnet)

-or you can directly install stMLnet from github:
+Or (2.2) you can directly install stMLnet from github:

        devtools::install_github("SunXQlab/stMLnet")
        library(stMLnet)

-If you have problems installing the environment manually, you can also choose to install the dependent environment via dockfile:

-       # Bash
-       # built a docker image
-       # ensure that dockerfile and postInstall are in the same path
-       docker build -f Dockerfile -t stMLnetEnv:0.1 .
-       # Run docker image
-       docker run -it stMLnetEnv:0.1 /bin/bash

 To learn how to use this tool, check [Tutorial of stMLnet.Rmd](https://github.com/SunXQlab/stMLnet/blob/main/Tutorial%20of%20stMLnet.Rmd).
 This tutorial shows the installation and application of stMLnet in the demo dataset, which can be download from [here](https://www.zenodo.org/record/8024150).
 It will take about 15 mins to run this demo (excluding environment installation) mainly depending on the parameter setting in the quantitative analysis step.